 Can you take your NHS pension — early?

 - ▸Normal pension age in the 1995 Section is 60.
 In the 2008 Section it is 65.
-In the 2015 Scheme it equals state pension age (currently 67).
+In the 2015 Scheme it is state pension age, or 65 if later.

 - ▸Taking NHS pension before normal pension age triggers an actuarial reduction — a permanent percentage cut applied for life.